 This view was further echoed by a Search Quality Senior Strategist at Google, Andrey Lipattsev, who blankly stated that there is no duplicate content penalty.

 As for how to get your content republished on larger publications, it’s a simple process:

 Step #1: Find large publications in your industry that republish content.

 Large publications have huge content needs.
-So, if they allow republishing, and you have good, relevant content, then you’ve got a good shot.
+If they allow republishing, and you have good, relevant content, you’ve got a good shot!